 Since 2009, ALHA has published a series of small books on aspects of Avon history.
-We have now published 24 titles, all of which are still in print and are listed below.
+We have now published 25 titles, and theyare listed below.

 Books are sold at Bristol Record Office and other outlets depending on local interest, all at £3.50 except Nos.10 & 20 which contain an A3 map and are £3.95.
 Books can also be ordered by post but please add 65p per title for postage.
 Below is a complete list of our publications.

 For a printable order form, click on any of the book covers, or on one of the blue buttons.